 Q: How long will funding last?

 A: Funding is based on an annual cycle.
-Agencies who have been approved for grants will begin receiving that funding January 2021.
-Funding will be distributed quarterly throughout the rest of 2021.
+Agencies who have been approved for grants will begin receiving that funding January 2022.
+Funding will be distributed monthly throughout the rest of 2022.

 Q: What type of reporting is required from funded programs?

-A: For those awarded grants, 6-month reports submitted thorugh e-CImpact and quarterly program updates with success stories must be provided.
-If an agency does not provide a quarterly report, the next quarter's funding will be withheld until the report is submitted
+A: For those awarded grants, 6-month reports submitted through e-CImpact with success stories must be provided.
+If an agency does not provide these reports in a timely manner, they will not be permitted to apply in the following year.

 Q: Will there be any follow-up for agencies that are not awarded grants?